 • This Outrageous Food Trend Could Save Your Life

-Ok, so in addition to instantly looking like spam, another collective theme about these headlines is that they lack important information.
-In the first example, from those actress are we talking about?
+Okay, so in addition to instantly resembling spam, another common theme about these headlines is that they lack important information.
+In the first example, of those actress are we talking about?
 In the second example, chances are that the ways to lose weight won't be shocking at all or even different from ordinary weight loss strategies.

-People know that once they click on the link, chances are the article will be useless.
-It will not meet their needs or desires.
-Effective blog titles stick their promises.
-They tell people what they're going to get when they click, then they follow up with valuable content.
+People know that once they click on the link, there's a good chance the article will be useless.
+It won't meet their needs or desires.
+Effective blog titles stick Their promises.
+They tell people what they will get when they click, then they follow up with valuable content.

 Join Facebook groups in your blog niche

 Another way to promote your blog on Facebook is to join Facebook groups in your niche.
-The best part of this is that you connect with people who are already interested in your blog topic.
-You don't have to scour the entire population of Facebook to find people who like what you like.
+The best part is that you connect with people who are already interested in your blog's topic.
+You don't need to scour the entire Facebook community to find people who like what you like.

-However, you should be careful when sharing your content on Facebook groups.
-I would never join a Facebook group and immediately start dropping links to my blog.
-It would appear as spam and probably get me banned.
-It's best to join a group that interests you personally and engage in normal posting conversations before posting links.
+However, you should be careful when sharing your content in Facebook groups.
+I would never join a Facebook group and immediately start posting links to my blog.
+That would appear as spam and would likely get me banned.
+It's better to join a group that you're personally interested in and engage in normal, informal discussions before posting links.

 Another thing to keep in mind is that some Facebook groups specifically prohibit promotional posts of any kind.
-Read the fine print before trying to link to your blog because they might get mad at you or remove you from the group, defeating the purpose of your Facebook blog marketing efforts. .
-So be aware before promoting.
+Read the fine print before trying to link to your blog, as they might get angry with you or remove you from the group, which defeats the purpose of your blog marketing efforts on Facebook.
+So be aware before you promote.

-If you don't want to join someone else's group, you also have the option of creating your own Facebook group related to your blog and niche (like I did).
+If you don't want to join someone else's group, you also have the option of creating your own Facebook group linked to your blog and your niche (like I did).

 Many people have had success building an audience on Facebook where they can promote their blog et bring like-minded people together.
 It can be a valuable resource for people in your niche and usually leads to higher engagement.